How Long Do Solar Panels Last?

 First and foremost, every solar system is different in the same way that every house is different.
 Similarly, each location is not the same.
 And even more specifically, how each person uses their energy intake is different as well.
 These are all variables that play a role in establishing precisely how long solar panels will last on your house.

-There is a general rule of thumb that solar panels will last anywhere from 25 years to 30 years.
+There is a general rule of thumb that most solar panels will last anywhere from 25 years to 30 years.
 This is not a guarantee, but has become the industry standard when it comes to durability.
 And this, in and of itself, might lead to additional questions.

 After all, a solar panel is located outside, typically on your roof.
 Because of this, it is exposed to the elements.
 Depending on where you live, this might mean harsher weather than other places.
 From high winds to snow to excessive rain or hail, these all impact the life of your solar panel.